 While most Skype alternatives confine users to fixed monthly rate subscriptions, Phone.com offers metered plans where you only pay for the minutes you use.
 You can also mix and match pay-as-you-go calling and unlimited local calls in a single company account, allowing you to create a custom subscription based on each team member’s unique call volumes.

-Like Ooma, Phone.com foregoes advanced collaboration features to accommodate small businesses that simply need a professional phone presence.
-A single subscription consists of up to 50 essential VoIP features–providing ample functionality for managing occasional business calls.
+Like Ooma, Phone.com foregoes advanced collaboration features to accommodate small businesses needing a professional phone presence.
+A single subscription comprises up to 50 essential VoIP features, providing ample functionality for managing occasional business calls.

 Integrating Phone.com with other apps can be a hassle since it requires a Zapier subscription to link its phone system to various apps.
 This may lead to additional costs, and the connections may not be as seamless as built-in integrations.
-For a more fully integrated VoIP solution, RingCentral offers direct compatibility with up to 400 third-party apps.
+RingCentral offers direct compatibility with up to 400 third-party apps for a more fully integrated VoIP solution.

 • Fax from phone: Send and receive documents from your computer and send them to any fax number without relying on an analog fax machine.